-It is surprising how much work needs to be done when somebody dies, but the solicitors at Lupton Fawcett can help ensure the necessary steps are taken care of to ease the upset during the grieving period.
+It is surprising how much work needs to be done when somebody dies, but the trusts, wills and estates solicitors at Lupton Fawcett can help ensure the necessary steps are taken care of to ease the upset during the grieving period.

 For legal support following the death of somebody you care about, get in touch with us by calling 0333 323 5292.
-Alternatively, fill in our online enquiry form and we will get back to you at a time convenient for you.
+Alternatively, fill in the enquiry form on this page and we will get back to you at a time convenient for you.

 How We Can Help

 From the moment of your first call to us, you will be put through to an experienced, caring and sympathetic adviser who will guide you through the steps that you need to take when someone dies.
 You will be given a direct line telephone number so that you will always deal with the same person.

 - Assisting with applications for Grant of Probate

 - Communicating with the Department for Work and Pensions and other organisations to deal with various assets and pay the bills on your behalf

 - Guiding you through the preparation of estate accounts, tax clearance and distribution of assets